 From the Inner Harbour, it’s a quick hop on a Victoria Harbour Ferry (open February to October) to visit Fisherman’s Wharf for a whale watching tour, kayaking, or to take a fishing trip.
 While you’re there, check out the float home village and water taxis, grab some fish and chips, and enjoy some people watching.

 We spent an afternoon on the water with Eagle Wing Whale Watching Tours.
 Hubby went on a whale watching tour many years ago as a teenager, but this was the first time for me and the kids, and I’d been looking forward to it for months.
 Luckily for seasick-prone me, we had a gorgeous, calm day for our tour.
 Tours are about 3.5 hours long with lots of downtime between the excitement of whale spottings, so bring snacks for the kids.
 My 5-year-old complained of being bored at parts, but a granola bar helped.

 We saw several pods of transient Orcas as well as some resident whales on our sail.
-These two female Orcas below spent quite a bit of time hanging around our boat (you can tell they’re female by their smaller dorsal fins) before continuing on their way.
+The two female Orcas in the photo below spent quite a bit of time hanging around our boat (you can tell they’re female by their smaller dorsal fins) before continuing on their way.
 I can’t begin to express how incredible it was to be so close to these beautiful, intelligent cetaceans in their natural habitat.
 I missed taking a photo when one of them breached out of the water just off our bow, but I’ll always have the memory.

 We also swung by the Race Rocks Ecological Reserve and watched a group of Steller (Northern) and California sea lions sunning themselves on the rocks.